mbrukman/why-svelte/readme.md

 holistically transforming both the runtime and the user’s code.
 Modern webdev commonly pairs a runtime-only framework with a non-ui compiler like Babel.
-Svelte has a higher degree of freedom by integrating the two.
+Svelte has a higher degree of freedom and unlocks power by integrating the two.

 Simply put, compilers have access to flexibility and power that runtime-only frameworks lack —